-Many marketers use Microsoft Excel every single day, whether it's to create a waterfall report, analyze data, or run a report to present at the next team meeting.
+Many marketers use Microsoft Excel every day, whether it's to create a chart, analyze data, or run a report to present at the next team meeting.

 Creating reports like these in Excel is time-consuming enough.
 How can we spend a little less time navigating, formatting, selecting, and entering formulas for our data?
 Wouldn't it be great if there were keyboard shortcuts that could help us get our work done faster?

 So glad you asked.

 We’ve put together a list of 43 keyboard shortcuts for Microsoft Excel.
 Although you can do all of these maneuvers manually, knowing these tricks will help save you time so you can focus on the stuff that really matters.